Displaying Source Code(s)

 specified.

 COMP-3 Packed Decimal representation.
-Two digits are stored in each
+Two digits are stored in

 byte.